 We think bird study is one of the best subjects you can take up in a homeschool environment.
-It’s suitable for all ages, it can be made as elementary or as advanced as you wish, and birds can be found just about anywhere at any season of the year.
+It’s suitable for all ages, it can be made as elementary or as advanced as you wish, it can be made solitary or social, and birds can be found just about anywhere at any season of the year.

-The plan is to go though our recommended homeschool bird guide and highlight one or two groups of American birds each week — names for your students to know and wildlife for them to watch for — and to mix these brief highlights with a few concepts and skills from biology, natural history, and general science that your students can learn and practice.
+Over the course of the year we’re going to go though our recommended homeschool bird guide and highlight one or two groups of American birds each week — names for your students to know and wildlife for them to watch for — and we’ll mix these brief highlights with a few concepts and skills from biology, geography, natural history, and general science that your students can learn and practice.

 Next week we’ll “dive” in with the Ducks, Geese, and Swans, but for this first Friday Bird Families post of the year we’ll begin by introducing you and your students to the bird guide we recommend and will be using: the National Geographic Field Guide to the Birds of North America (7th Edition).

 This recommended field guide isn’t a children’s book per se — it’s a standard reference book for the whole family.
-The front and back cover flaps are visual guides to all 87 families we’ll be looking at over the course of the year — from the Ducks, Geese, and Swans to the Blackbirds and Orioles, and everything in between — with a representative species or two shown for each.
-Browse through those pictures with your students and show them how to find the relevant pages for each family.
+The front and back cover flaps are visual guides to all of the 87 bird families we’ll be looking at over the course of the year — from the Ducks, Geese, and Swans to the Blackbirds and Orioles, and everything in between — with a representative species or two shown for each.
+Browse through those pictures with your students to give them a general sense of North American bird diversity and to show them how to find the relevant pages for each family. 🦆

 The guide’s helpful front matter includes important general explanations and diagrams — for example, of the parts of a bird.
 Don’t try to memorize that information — just know where it is so you and your students will be able to refer to it whenever a question arises. (“This description says the bird’s ‘lores’ are yellow.
 Where in the world are the ‘lores’?”)

-So here’s to a new project for our new River Houses year!
-What ornithological discoveries will you be making in your homeschool this term? 😊
+So here’s to a new River Houses year!
+What wonderful ornithological observations and naturalistical notes will you be making in your homeschool in the year ahead? 😊

 ❡ Words for birds: You may not think of your homeschool dictionary (riverhouses.org/books) as a nature reference, but a comprehensive dictionary will define and explain many of the standard scientific terms you will encounter in biology and natural history, although it will not generally contain the proper names of species or other taxonomic groups that aren’t part of ordinary English.
 (In other words, you’ll find “flamingo” but not Phoenicopterus, the flamingo genus.)
 One of the most important things students should be taught to look for in the dictionary is the information on word origins: knowing the roots of scientific terms makes it much easier to understand them and remember their meaning. 📖